bgamari/ghc-wiki-import/building/preparation/mac-osx.md

-Finally, if you want to build the documentation you need to install DocBook and !PSUtils.
+Finally, if you want to build the documentation you need to install DocBook and PsUtils.
 You can install it like so:

 - (Homebrew): `brew install docbook`, `brew install docbook-xsl`, `brew install docbook2x`, `brew install psutils`